Our Team

 In 2010, she became a partner in the firm Reed and Howser and began to focus her practice strictly on family and juvenile law.
 Michelle was humbled and honored to receive the Richard LaRoche Pro Bono award from her legal peers in 2008.
 In January 2011, she applied and was admitted to practice before the United States Supreme Court.
 In 2013, Michelle found herself at a crossroads, leaving the firm of Reed & Howser to go “home” again to the firm where it all began, Wilson & Bradley.
 Wilson & Bradley later became Wilson, Howser, Oliver & Turner when Michelle became a partner in the firm.
 In January 2020, Michelle decided it was time to start her own firm Howser & Associates, PLLP.

-Michelle’s areas of expertise include:
+Michelle’s areas of law focus includes:

 • Divorce